godotengine/godot-vscode-plugin/README.md

   infer all variable types.
 - To increase the number of results displayed, open the **Editor Settings**, go to the **Language Server** section then check **Enable Smart Resolve**.

+### Can Godot/VSCode load in my script changes automatically instead of showing a confirmation window?

+Godot has some Editor Settings that can help you if your workflow involves changing files in both editors:

+- **Editor Settings > Text Editor > Behavior > Files > Auto Reload Scripts on External Change**
+- **Editor Settings > Interface > Editor > Save on Focus Loss**
+- **Editor Settings > Interface > Editor > Import Resources When Unfocused**